William Lewis Herndon

-Commander William Lewis Herndon (25 October 1813 – 12 September 1857) was one of the United States Navy's outstanding explorers and seamen.
+William Lewis Herndon (25 October 1813 – 12 September 1857) was an American naval officer and explorer.
 In 1851 he led a United States expedition to the Valley of the Amazon, and prepared a report published in 1854 and distributed widely as Exploration of the Valley of the Amazon.

 He was noted especially for ensuring the rescue of 152 women and children when commanding the commercial mail steamer Central America in September 1857.
 During a three-day hurricane off the coast of North Carolina, the ship lost power.
 Herndon arranged for getting some women and children safely off the ship to another vessel.
 With no way to save the ship, Herndon chose to stay with more than 400 passengers and crew who drowned as the ship sank off Cape Hatteras on September 12.
 It was the largest loss of life in a commercial ship disaster in United States history.

-Two years later his daughter Ellen Lewis Herndon married Chester A. Arthur, the future U.S. president.
+Two years later, his daughter Ellen Lewis Herndon married Chester A. Arthur, the future U.S. president.

 Early life and family

-William Lewis Herndon was born in Fredericksburg, Virginia.
+William Lewis Herndon was born on 25 October 1813 in Fredericksburg, Virginia, to Elizabeth (née Hull) and Dabney Herndon.
+His father was a cashier.
 He married Frances Elizabeth Hansborough and they had a daughter, Ellen Lewis Herndon (future wife of Chester A. Arthur), born in Culpeper Court House, Virginia.
 His great-niece was the novelist Lucy Herndon Crockett.